-November is apricot season around our village and lorries, laden with crates of golden, ripe fruit, make their way down the hill, past our house to the markets and/or to the canning factory in a nearby town.
+November is apricot season around our village.
+Lorries, laden with crates of golden, ripe fruit, make their way down the hill, past our house to the markets and/or to the canning factory in a nearby town.
 Everywhere one looks, there are apricots, and so it was on Friday evening when we arrived at our “local”, also frequented by the farmers from hereabouts.
-We were a little later than, usual and as we walked in, there was a crate of apricots with a pile of cardboard trays next to it, sitting on the tailgate of one of the regulars’ bakkies.** We hadn’t long arrived, performed the necessary greeting rituals, and acquired our drinks when The Husband leaned over to tell me that Jan Boer had informed him that we had a tray of apricots to take home.
+We were a little later than, usual and as we walked in, there was a crate of apricots with a pile of cardboard trays next to it, sitting on the tailgate of one of the regulars’ bakkies (pick-up).
+We hadn’t long arrived, performed the necessary greeting rituals, and acquired our drinks when The Husband leaned over to tell me that Jan Boer had informed him that we had a tray of apricots to take home.

 “O koek!”
 I thought (as they say in the local lingo), “that’s a very lot of apricots for just two of us!”

 Last year, we also had the fortune to be given a load of apricots.
 Those I preserved in syrup – not as successfully as I would have liked.

 So, with a plentiful stock of preserved apricots on hand, I figured I’d try to make chutney.
 I also had to move smartly because apricots, do not keep well, particularly if they are ripe and ready to eat – as these were.